Newborn babies: the distress of crying and colic

 The definition of colic has changed over the years, but essentially colic can be defined as sustained, inconsolable crying in an otherwise well baby.
-As I said last week, it doesn’t really matter whether it’s officially colic or *just* that your baby cries a lot.
+As I said in my previous blog, it doesn’t really matter whether it’s officially colic or *just* that your baby cries a lot.
 The impact of a crying baby that you can’t console is devastating, whether it lasts for 30 minutes, or 3 hours.

 Reassuringly, only 5% of babies that cry a lot have an underlying medical condition.
 (Freedman et al, 2009) Colic affects around 20% of babies, peaks at around 5-6 weeks and usually disappears by around 3 months (Zeevenhooven et al, 2017).
 So some babies will be colicky, grow out of it, and you’ll never know what actually caused it.

 So what causes colic?